SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/user-tutorial.md

 documentation.

 <p class="warning"><strong>Tip:</strong>If you want to see how to do the same
-steps below via the Portal web GUI instead of command line tools see <a href="/docs/5-portal/user-guide.md"></a>.</p>
+steps below via the Portal web GUI instead of command line tools see the <a href="/docs/5-portal/user-guide.md">Portal User Guide</a>.</p>

 ## The Example